scottyw/avalunche/README.md

 ## Usage

+To create some number of reports on a PuppetDB instance located at http://localhost:8080:

+    lein run *number-of-reports-to-create*

+    e.g. lein run 1000

+To create some number of reports on a PuppetDB instance located elsewhere:

-    lein run *puppetdb-url-prefix* *number*
+    lein run *number-of-reports-to-create* *puppetdb-url-prefix*

-    e.g. lein run http://pe:8080 100
+    e.g. lein run 1000 http://pe:8080

-Only the http interface of PuppetDB is supported i.e. not https.
+Only the http interface of PuppetDB is supported, not https.

 ## Future Work